RealTimeChris/DiscordCoreAPI/Documentation/Examples/Listening for a Discord Event.md

 ### **Listening for a Discord Event:**
 ---
 - A comlpete list of possible events is [here](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-events).
 - Create a function that returns `void`, that takes an argument of a type that derives its name from the type of event that is being listened for, where the argument is of type `DiscordCoreAPI::EVENTNAME+Data`.
+For example, the argument for the `onGuildCreation` event is `DiscordCoreAPI::OnGuildCreationData`.
 - The list of events can be found by dereferencing `DiscordCoreAPI::DiscordCoreClient::thisPointer->eventManager->`, where you pass into the function found here, a pointer to your own created function.

 ```cpp